Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/operatingModel.md

 5. ToDo

 #### Corresponding FHIR operations
-1. A Task is used to request a new PhPID where necessary information to complete the request is embedded in the contains section of the Task.
+1. A FHIR <a href="StructureDefinition-Task-who-php-phpid.html">Task</a> is used to request a new PhPID where necessary information to complete the request is embedded in the contains section of the Task.
 See <a href="phpIdRequest.html">PhPID request model</a> for detasils.
 2. While valitating the request the the status of the Task indicates to progress.
 3. The Task is _ready_ and transits to _completed_ via _in-progress_.
-4. The new (or already existing) PhPID is published in the output section of the Task and is thereafter publically available as an AdministrativeProductDefinition resource.
+4. The new (or already existing) PhPID is published in the output section of the Task and is thereafter publically available as an <a href="StructureDefinition-AdministrableProductDefinition-who-php.html">AdministrativeProductDefinition</a> resource.
 5. Searching for an existing PhPID can be done using standard search functionality.
 Available searhc and filter parameters is available in the Capability Statement.